chrisnajman/choose-language-dictionary/README.md

 ---

-## Vite
+## Vite Setup

-I've used the minimal setup to get React working in Vite with HMR and some ESLint rules.
+I used the out-of-the-box setup to get React working in Vite.

 This contains 2 official plugins: